sabinahung/pet-ownership-taiwan/README.md

 1. Spend more time on the write up
 2. Get better at scraping
 3. Regression analysis on stray dog and dog ownership
-4. **Find out why there was a significant increase in 2023 pet registration data**
+4. <ins>Find out why there was a significant increase in 2023 pet registration data</ins>